 A straight bob is chic and timeless.
 Just ask Julianne Moore, who's rocked the look on numerous occasions.
 Start with a volumizing mousse on damp hair then blow-dry straight with a round brush for both volume and straightness.
 "The trick with this style is to maintain the sleek, straight look," notes St. Jean.
 "To do this, you need a product to keep the humidity and frizz at bay."
 She recommends an anti-humidity spray such as Oribe Imperméable ($23).
 "Simply style and set the finished look with this spray."

 The Volumized Shoulder-Length Cut

 A shoulder-length cut can be made to look oh-so-voluminous with a simple at-home blowout.
-The best part about this cut is that you can change up the part for endless looks—a middle part gives the look of symmetry while a side part will accentuate a square-shaped face.
+The best part about the cut seen here on Diane Lane is that you can change up the part for endless looks—a middle part gives the look of symmetry while a side part will accentuate a square-shaped face.

 The Curly, Shoulder-Length Cut

 Shonda Rhime's shoulder-length curly hairstyle is flattering on all face shapes.
 To achieve, layer your styling products on wet curls and diffuse.
 Once your hair is dry, lift your curls from the root with a pick to add volume without the frizz.

 The Soft, Wavy Shoulder-Length Cut